garrandall/popular-music-data/tracks/hands-clean-alanis-morissette.md

 And you've washed your hands clean of this

-You're essentially an employee and I like you having to depend on me You're a kind of my protÃ©gÃ© and one day you'll say you learned all you know from me I know you depend on me like a young thing would to a guardian I know you sexualize me like a young thing would and I think I like it
+You're essentially an employee and I like you having to depend on me You're a kind of my protégé and one day you'll say you learned all you know from me I know you depend on me like a young thing would to a guardian I know you sexualize me like a young thing would and I think I like it